Some thoughts after two years of living through COVID-19.

 💡 There is way, way, WAY more to life than work.
 Obviously, this is not a hot take by any means, but having gone through burnout resulting in long-term sick-leave during a pandemic, this was a HUGE realisation for me.
 I really want to go more into my burnout story some time because I know my experience is all too common among my peers, but I’ll be honest: I’m still struggling with over-working.
 I’m doing one million times better than I was at this time last year, but it’s a long road.
 It has taken a medical intervention, followed by strict rest, frequent therapy, routine exercise, medication, and lots and lots of support to get me feeling as physically and mentally healthy as I feel today.
 As cliché as it sounds, it’s made me see that work is just that – work.
 Instead of work, I want my life to be about things like friends, family, connections, food, travel, love, passion, purpose, fun, play, adventure, and all of the other things that make life great.

-💡 As an addendum to that thought, there are a LOT more immuno-suppressed folks than I thought.
+💡 There are a LOT more immuno-suppressed people than I thought.
 And I’m married to one!
 The severity of the pandemic really hammered home for me that just because someone looks perfectly fine, it doesn’t mean they don’t potentially have an auto-immune disorder or something else that makes them more vulnerable.
 So even if I have an immune system tougher than premium Swedish steel, I need to remember that this is not the case for most people – and to protect myself for them!

 💡 I feel like I don’t know how to ‘human’ anymore.
-It was only (lol) 2 years of working from home and social-distancing, but sometimes I literally cannot remember the most BASIC human transactions.
+It was only two years of working from home and social-distancing, but sometimes I literally cannot remember the most basic of human transactions.
 More than once, I have found myself having a mini panic-attack when meeting new people because all of a sudden I have no idea how to kiss someone hello (who starts, which cheek first, do they do 2 kisses or 1 or maybe 3??!).
 Even the ‘back-and-forth’ of buying something at a store can be a struggle.
-Is anyone else experiencing this, or is it possibly an ADHD thing?
-I have no idea, but it is exhausting.
-It almost feels like I am re-learning a language.
-Whatever the case, I dearly hope that this is a temporary issue, and that soon the basic rules of human interaction will come back to me, just like riding a bike.
-Fingers crossed.

 💡 Masks are always going to be a ‘yes’ for me, dawg.
 Having barely gotten sick at all in the last two years (not counting allergies, unfortunately), I am never going back to traveling sans mask.
 Never!